OpenEvalProject/evals/manuscripts/elife-58461/v2/manuscript.md

 The relative fitness of each CRISPR-targeted tRNA variant was estimated by calculating the fold-change of the sgRNA frequency in each time point relative to day 0 (before adding Doxycycline).
 We chose to explore the relative fitness of the tRNA-targeted variants based on relative frequency of their sgRNAs at day 7 (relative to day 0), due to the dynamics of the cell population composition along the iCas9 induction.
 In the early days of the induction, the iCas9 activity does not reach saturation (Yuen et al., 2017), thus the cell population is dominated by partially CRISPR-edited cells.
 In the late days of the iCas9 induction, the less fit CRISPR-targeted tRNA cells might be eliminated from the population due to a negative selection, a process that can result in lower frequency of the tRNA-edited cells.
 Nonetheless, the relative fitness estimated by the different days of the competition is highly correlated (Figure 4—figure supplement 1A-B, 2C).

-In an attempt to account for OFF-targeting of tRNAs by sgRNAs, we solve the system of linear equations so as to retrieve estimated ‘real’ relative fitness values, R, from the sequencing – based observed relative fitness values, O, given the estimated expression reduction matrix M of targeted tRNAs as a result of CRISPR targeting by each sgRNA:O¯=M*R¯
+In an attempt to account for OFF-targeting of tRNAs by sgRNAs, we solve the system of linear equations so as to retrieve estimated ‘real’ relative fitness values, R, from the sequencing – based observed relative fitness values, O, given the estimated expression reduction matrix M of targeted tRNAs as a result of CRISPR targeting by each sgRNA:

+$$
+O¯=M*R¯
+$$

 The entries of the estimated expression reduction matrix M are computed as the weighted targeting efficiency of each targeted tRNA family per sgRNA.
-The weighted targeting efficiency of tRNAi by sgRNAj is calculated as follows:coeffij=∑ps*fijs
+The weighted targeting efficiency of tRNAi by sgRNAj is calculated as follows:

+$$
+coeff_{ij}=\sump_{s}*f_{ijs}
+$$

 Where ps is expression penalty denoting relative expression level reduction at any level of mismatch level s, where s is either 0, 1, 2, or 3 mismatches.
 The respective penalties, as deduced from mean expression reductions at each mismatch level (Figure 2B) are 1, 0.5, 0.2, and 0.
 These penalties are further multiplied by the fraction of tRNAi family that has s mismatches relative to sgRNA against tRNAj family.
 Summation is done over all types of mismatches per tRNA family and per sgRNA.

 The underlying assumptions and constraints of this model are:

-## Evaluating the essentiality of edited-tRNA variants for entering into cell cycle arrest state – (Figure 5)
+### Evaluating the essentiality of edited-tRNA variants for entering into cell cycle arrest state – (Figure 5)

-## Experimental procedure
+#### Experimental procedure

 Clonal WI38 fast iCas9 + p21p-mCherry cells were transduced with the sgRNA library as described above.
 After 6 days of antibiotics selection (10 µg/ml Blasticidin), the iCas9 was induced using 1 µg/ml doxycycline for 3 days (ancestor sample).
 Then, the cells were split into three populations.
 One population continued to grow in normal conditions (untreated sample).
 The second population was grown with serum-free media - 0% FCS (quiescence sample).
 The third population was grown with media containing 2.5 µM Etoposide (Sigma-Aldrich; 33419-42-0) (senescence sample).
 After 2 days of treatment, the cells were sorted using Flow cytometer according to the mCherry/FSC levels, while sorting the top and bottom 5% of the population.
 FACS parameters are identical to that described in ‘stable cell line generation’ section.

-## sgRNA sequencing – library preparation and data processing
+#### sgRNA sequencing – library preparation and data processing

 From each sorted population, as well as ancestor sample, genomic DNA was extract using PureLink genomic DNA mini kit and used as templates for PCR to amplify specifically the sgRNAs in the population.
 PCR reaction was conducted using 2X KAPA HiFi HotStart ReadyMix, 10 µM of each primer and 20 ng of genomic DNA extracted from the samples in a 50 µl total volume reaction, for 20 cycles, Tm = 58°C. We used shifted primers to increase library complexity.
 PCR products were purified with SPRI-beads using left-side size selection protocol in which the PCR product and beads were mixed at 1:1.5 ratio.
 The barcoding PCR and final PCR clean-up was done as described for the genomic tRNA library preparation.
 Samples were pooled and sequenced using a 75 bp single read output run using MiniSeq high output reagent kit (Ilumina; FC-420–1001).

 Reads were trimmed using Cutadapt and then clustered into unique sequences using vsearch (Rognes et al., 2016).
 Each unique read was then aligned to the matched sgRNA sequence, allowing up to two mismatches.
 Finally, we stored all sgRNA types and their frequency in each sample.

-## Cell-cycle analysis (Figure 5—figure supplement 1A)
+### Cell-cycle analysis (Figure 5—figure supplement 1A)

 WI38 fast cells treated with arrest-triggering conditions (described above) were incubated with 10 ug/ml of Hoechst 33342 (abcam; ab228551) for 45 min at 37°C for DNA staining.
 The cells were analyzed by FACS as described in ‘stable cell line generation’.
 Cell cycle analysis was done using Kaluza software (RRID:SCR_016182).

-## Evaluating the essentiality of edited tRNA variants for entering into cell cycle arrest state – single sgRNAs (Figure 5D)
+### Evaluating the essentiality of edited tRNA variants for entering into cell cycle arrest state – single sgRNAs (Figure 5D)

 Clonal WI38 fast iCas9 + p21p-mCherry cells were transduced with single sgRNAs as described above.
 After 6 days of antibiotics selection (10 µg/ml Blasticidin), the iCas9 was induced using 1 µg/ml doxycycline for 3 days.
 Then, the mCherry levels of each cell line were analyzed using Attune Flow Cytometer and the analysis was done using Kaluza software.

-## qPCR of SASP molecules (Figure 5—figure supplement 1B)
+### qPCR of SASP molecules (Figure 5—figure supplement 1B)

 Relative mRNA expression of SASP genes was measured in tRNA-targeted WI38 fast iCas9 + p21p-mCherry cell line exposed to three different treatments: untreated cells; cells after 48 hr with 2.5 µM Etoposide; cells after one week post Etoposide treatment.
 First, total RNA was extracted from the samples using TriZol.
 DNAse (Invitrogen; AM1907)-treated RNA was used as template for cDNA preparation, using AB high-capacity cDNA reverse-transcription kit (Applied Biosystems; 4368814). mRNA expression of SASP genes was then determined using quantitative RT-PCR with light cycler 480 SYBR I master kit (Roche Applied Science) and the LightCycler 480 system (Roche Applied Science), according to the manufacturer’s instructions.